brucepro/LibreTranslate-extension-for-text-generation-webui/README.md

 Go to the directory run the setup. run.bat on windows, Will take a bit to download all the models.

+If you are on windows, you may want to rename the extension witout the -'s since windows can dislike them.
+Replace the - with _

 #
 If you find this extension useful, https://www.buymeacoffee.com/brucepro